AckeeCZ/next-app-template/template/README.md

 Runtime variables (used on the server) are all other.
 Set them in GCP Secrets Manger for deployment.
 Then load them with [Configuru](https://github.com/AckeeCZ/configuru) package on the server.

 The package loads the configuration from JSON/JSONC file.
 For local development, set `CFG_JSON_PATH` to the path of this file, e.g. `CFG_JSON_PATH=.env.local.jsonc`.
-You can find a template of with all runtime variables in the `.env.jsonc` file.
+You can find a template with all runtime variables in the `.env.jsonc` file (it serves as a default value and documentation).
 Keep it updated.
+You then map your variables to `serverConfig` object in [src/config/serverConfig.ts](src/config/serverConfig.ts).

 ## Learn More